Mass conservation analysis of extrusion-based 3D printing simulations based on the level-set method: Introduction

-This study is centered on the CLS method.
-The CLS approach was proposed to maintain the simplicity of the classical level set method while improving its conservation capabilities \cite{12_olsson_conservative_2005}.
-The authors proposed the use of a smooth level set function and a specific advection scheme to induce good conservation properties.
-However, a reinitialization step is necessary to maintain the thickness of the interface constant \cite{12_olsson_conservative_2005}.
-This reinitialization can affect the convergence of the solution \cite{13_olsson_conservative_2007} and requires careful treatment to avoid numerical accumulation of errors in the case of complex flows or long simulations \cite{15_desjardins_accurate_2008,14_mccaslin_localized_2014,16_chiodi_reformulation_2017}.
-In \cite{18_chiu_conservative_2011}, a more computationally attractive CLS strategy was proposed.
-The advection and reinitialization steps were combined into a single equation, reducing the computational demand in the original CLS.
-Although skipping the additional step (i.e, reinitialization) is desired, this method requires simultaneous adjustment of the parameter controlling the interface thickness $\epsilon$ and the amount of reinitialization induced $\gamma$.
+Among the interface-capturing methods, the conservative level-set (CLS) approach is particularly appealing for MEX-AM simulations because it combines a smooth interface representation with improved conservation properties.
+The CLS approach was originally proposed to retain the simplicity of the classical level-set method while improving its mass conservation capabilities \citep{12_olsson_conservative_2005}.
+This formulation employs a smooth level-set function along with a specific advection scheme to enhance conservation.
+However, a reinitialization step is required to maintain a constant interface thickness, which can affect convergence and, in complex flows or long simulations, lead to error accumulation \citep{15_desjardins_accurate_2008,14_mccaslin_localized_2014,16_chiodi_reformulation_2017}.
+To address this limitation, a more computationally efficient variant \citep{18_chiu_conservative_2011} combines the advection and reinitialization steps into a single equation, reducing computational demand, although it requires careful selection of the interface thickness and the reinitialization parameters.
+While the CLS method offers distinct advantages, its predictive accuracy depends critically on parameter selection.
+Therefore, accurate selection of the CLS parameters is crucial in MEX-AM simulations, as it could directly influence predictions of strand cross-section, surface roughness, and interlayer adhesion.